Antoine340/minilibc-asm/README.md

 # minilibc-asm
-Some well known C standard library fonctions in assemly language
+Some well-known C standard library functions in assembly language